-Pages 181-182: Explain the benefits of the Adobe Paragraph Composer-that it considers line breaks in the entire paragraph when hyphenating and justifying text.
+Pages 180-183: Precise control over line breaks-including which words hyphenate and where-gives layouts a professional edge.
+InDesign provides hyphenation settings, hyphenation dictionaries, Paragraph Composers, and the ability to balance ragged lines.
+Be sure to explain the benefits of the Adobe Paragraph Composer, which considers line breaks in the entire paragraph when hyphenating and justifying text.
 The Adobe Single-line Composer considers only one line at a time and may produce less desirable spacing.